Download The Trail for PC

 This game is called ‘The Trail’ so you can expect a lot of walking.
 It starts off at a dock where the main character steps off a boat and starts a new life in a nearby town.
 The character’s walking speed can be adjusted to keep those long walks from taking too much time and along the way you have to scavenge for resources such as apples, rabbit fur and other small items which can be added to your rucksack.

-Walking around and picking up random items makes The Trail for PC sound more like a chore than a game however it gets interesting when you consider how beautiful the landscapes are.
+Walking around and picking up random items makes The Trail sound more like a chore than a game however it gets interesting when you consider how beautiful the landscapes are.
 The stunning environments include icy landscapes, shaded woods and sun-kissed lakes.
 There’s also competition from other players to collect the limited resources which gives it a sense of urgency.

 Keep in mind that you can’t walk forever.
 There’s a stamina meter to consider which dictates how long you’ll be able to keep searching.
 Once you have your resources you can settle down in a quaint town along with 19 other players and build a community together.

-The beauty of the environments in this game are what make The Trail for PC stand out.
+The beauty of the environments in this game are what make The Trail stand out.
 Without the breathtaking landscape it would just be another walkabout.
 While you take your journey through The Trail the collection and crafting of the resources that you find make it rewarding and worth coming back to.

 Interacting with other players reduces the sense of loneliness and makes you believe that you are creating something grand; an empire of sorts.